DataDog/dd-win-prof/README.md

 Implementation of a Windows CPU profiler

+## Usage : how to profile your 64-bit Windows application

+In your project, you need the following files:

+- **dd-win-prof.h**: header containing the declaration of the `StartProfiler` and `StopProfiler` functions to be called when the application starts and when it stops.
+- **dd-win-prof.lib**: library containing the stub for the two functions pointing to **dd-win-prof.dll**

+The following files are required in the folder from where the application runs:
+- **dd-win-prof.dll**: profiling code
+- **datadog_profiling_ffi.dll**: responsible for serializing and sending the profiles to Datadog via HTTP *Note: the corresponding .pdb files are available for debugging purposes*

+Before the running the application, the following environment variables **must** be set:
+- `DD_PROFILING_ENABLED` to `1`
+- `DD_API_KEY` to the Datadog API key needed to send the profiles to Datadog

+The others will help sorting the generated profiles:
+- `DD_VERSION` to the version of the application
+- `DD_SERVICE` to the name of the application
+- `DD_ENV` to the environment where the application runs

 ## Architecture Overview

 This is a Windows native profiler that performs CPU sampling and exports profiles to Datadog.
 The profiler is implemented as a DLL that hooks into the target process and periodically samples cpu-bound threads stack.